Outreach Workshop: Roller Coasters In Your Classroom

 You provide the floor space and we’ll provide the excitement and learning.
 What better way to learn about the physics of energy, force and motion than through hands-on science?
 Experience these principles first hand as you build and modify your own roller coaster designs and then get to show off your discoveries to your classmates.

-This workshop also available as 50-minute session for grades K - 8th.
+This workshop also available as 50-minute session.
 The 50-minute version allows for simplified exploration of the concepts presented in the program.

 $300 first workshop.
 Additinal workshops $250 each.